Avaiga/taipy-doc/docs/knowledge_base/tips/skippable_tasks/index.md

 ## Conclusion

 In conclusion, Taipy simplifies the management of complex workflows and their execution.
-The use of skippable tasks allows developers to enhance pipeline performance significantly by avoiding redundant computations, ultimately saving time and resources for end users.
+The use of skippable tasks allows developers to enhance performance significantly by avoiding redundant computations, ultimately saving time and resources for end users.
 Skippable tasks can be applied in various scenarios, including when resubmitting scenarios or making manual changes to Data nodes.